What is Cyber Financial Abuse?

-- Cyber financial abuse or online financial abuse refers to the use of digital banking, applications, or online transactions to exert control, manipulate, or steal from an individual. - Cyber financial abuse represents a method of control in which offenders utilise technology to monitor, manipulate, or constrain an individual's finances. - This can manifest through unauthorised fund transfers, the creation of fictitious online debts, restricting access to digital accounts, employment sabotage, identity theft, financial scams. - This can include investment scams, fake authority scams, online shopping scams, false billing scams, false payment scams. - Gaining access to online banking, modifying passwords, or assuming control of digital accounts to misappropriate funds. - Coercing individuals into enrolling in online loans, credit cards, or phone contracts, or generating digital debt under their identity. - This is all aimed at exerting power and control over the victim and isolating the victim.
+- CYBER FINANCIAL ABUSE or online financial abuse refers to the use of digital banking, applications, or online transactions to exert control, manipulate, or steal from an individual. - CYBER FINANCIAL ABUSE represents a method of control in which offenders utilise technology to monitor, manipulate, or constrain an individual's finances. - CYBER FINANCIAL ABUSE can manifest through unauthorised cyber attacks, hacking, scamming or coercing of individuals through fund transfers, the creation of fictitious online debts, restricting access to digital accounts, data breaches, employment sabotage, identity theft. - This can include investment scams, fake authority scams, online shopping scams, false billing scams, false payment scams. - GAINING ACCESS to online banking, modifying passwords, or assuming control of digital accounts to misappropriate funds. - COERCING INDIVIDUALS into enrolling in online loans, credit cards, or phone contracts, or generating digital debt under their identity. - This is all aimed at EXERTING POWER & CONTROL over the victim and isolating the victim. - The evolution of AI has significantly accelerated the threat of financial fraud, marked by the emergence of hyper-personalised scams, deepfakes, and synthetic identities that pose challenges to conventional security measures. - Fraudsters employ AI technology to generate realistic video, image, or audio recordings that imitate actual individuals, including executives or family members, in order to facilitate unauthorised transfers. - AI-driven tools can rapidly generate counterfeit, high-quality receipts, invoices, and bank statements that are exceedingly difficult to differentiate from authentic documents. - AI-driven bots are capable of engaging in real-time, persuasive, and tailored conversations that may lead individuals to disclose sensitive information.

 Therapy approach